-The Pacific Electric Railway, nicknamed the Red Car, was the largest electric railway system in the world in the 1920s.
+The Pacific Electric Railway, nicknamed the "Red Car", was the largest electric railway system in the world in the 1920s.
 It was first brought to Huntington Beach, then known as Pacific City, in 1904 by Henry Huntington.
 The railroad made the seaside town, previously reached overland on country roads, easily accessible.
 Pacific City was renamed Huntington Beach to recognize Henry Huntington.

-the people listened.The Red Car became fancier in later years, with parlor cars sporting drapery, leather club chairs or upholstered wicker chairs and fine carpeting.
+The Red Car became fancier in later years, with parlor cars sporting drapery, leather club chairs or upholstered wicker chairs and fine carpeting.
 Locals rode the Red Car north into Los Angeles, including to Little Tokyo.
 Wealthy businessmen from Los Angeles rode the Red Car south to the Bolsa Chica Gun Club, a weekend duck hunting lodge in the wetlands to the north of Huntington Beach.
 Angelenos also rode the Red Car to the Huntington Beach Township for holidays at the beach, picnicking on the beach near what is the present day resort shopping area nostalgically called Pacific City.

 After World War II, the Pacific Electric Railway was bought by a consortium of companies--with both petroleum and automotive interests--which began touting "the modern trend...buses."
 It spelled the end of the Red Car, which ceased operations in the mid 20th Century.

 Urashima, Mary.
 Take a ride on the Red Car: When the Pacific Electric Railway came to town.
 Historic Huntington Beach.
 March 05, 2013.
 Accessed April 07, 2018. http://historichuntingtonbeach.blogspot.com/2013/03/take-ride-on-red-car-when-pacific.html.